Table of Contents

 Remember; everyone's needs are different so what we have found the better between Prestashop or Shopify, may not be the best option for you.
 So please do your own research based on your businesses needs.

 For those who are still undecided, a final important note when considering Prestashop vs Shopify.
-Both platforms offer a 14-day free trial period.
+Shopify offers a 14-day free trial period.
 It would do no harm whatsoever to take advantage of such an offer and test-drive each to see which fits your business model most appropriately.
 Two weeks should be ample time for you to test-drive each platform in order to decide as to which suits your needs best.

 That’s all for now: